Intro

 No no no. Please don’t suggest me the WHATWG HTML Standard.
 It’s too too too big. 😵💫

-2. Everything is Object
+- Everything is object

 Everything is object.
 The web has Document Object Model (DOM).
 Swift has Object Oriented Programming.
 That’s it!
 I don’t want to explain it more detail.
 Ask Claude!